WebAssembly/component-model/design/mvp/Explainer.md

 `closed`.

 For `futures.*`, the
-number of elements returned when the value is `complete` is always `1`.
+number of elements returned when the value is `complete` is at most `1`.

 In the Canonical ABI with the `callback` option, returning to the event loop is equivalent to a `task.wait`, and a